 In addition to practicing conventional medicine at WAH, Dr. Ladman has a passion for shelter medicine and has worked for Faithful Friends, Kent County SPCA, and currently assists at Delaware Humane Association.
 Her professional interests include high quality dentistry and compassionate end of life care.

 Dr. Ladman lives with her husband, Brian, a University of Delaware Scientist and their daughter Catherine.
-Her two dogs, Frank and Gwen Ellis, were rescued from high-kill shelters in the southern United States.
+Her family has three dogs – Frank and Gwen Ellis (rescued from high-kill shelters in the southern United States) and Arrow (rescued from the White Mountain Arizona Apache reservation).
 She enjoys camping with her family in the White Mountains of New Hampshire and spending time at her family’s cabin in the Endless Mountains of Pennsylvania.

 Maria Werkiser, VMD

 Dr. Maria Werkiser has been a veterinarian at Wilmington Animal Hospital since 1997.
 She has an undergraduate degree in Animal Science from the University of Delaware and graduated from the University of Pennsylvania’s School of Veterinary Medicine in 1990.

 Prior to practicing small animal medicine, Dr. Werkiser was an equine veterinarian.
 She is now known for her thorough approach to canine and feline internal medicine cases and her tireless dedication to her patients.

 Dr. Werkiser lives with her husband Dave and her dogs Eli and Monkey.
 When she is not caring for patients at WAH, she is training and caring for her horses, hiking, reading, and spending time with her three daughters when they return home for visits.